Back to: SQL Server Tutorial For Beginners and Professionals

 Let’s understand the Lost Update Concurrency Problem in SQL Server with an example.
 We are going to use the following Products table to understand this concept.

-Please use the below SQL Script to create and populate the Products table with the required sample data.
+Please use the SQL script below to create and populate the Products table with the required sample data.

 -- Create Products table CREATE TABLE Products ( Id INT PRIMARY KEY, Name VARCHAR(100), Quantity INT ) Go -- Insert test data into Products table INSERT INTO Products values (1001, 'Mobile', 10) INSERT INTO Products values (1002, 'Tablet', 20) INSERT INTO Products values (1003, 'Laptop', 30)

-Please have a look at the below image to understand the Lost Update Concurrency Problem in SQL Server.
-Here, we are creating two transactions, and both the transaction working with the same data.
+Please look at the image below to understand the Lost Update Concurrency Problem in SQL Server.
+Here, we are creating two transactions that work with the same data.

-As you can see in the above image, we have 2 transactions i.e. Transaction 1 and Transaction 2.
-Transaction 1 starts first, and it is processing an order for 1 Mobile and it reads the Quantity available for the product Mobile as 10 from the database.
-At the same time, Transaction 2 started and it is processing an order for 2 Mobiles.
+As you can see in the above image, we have 2 transactions, i.e., Transaction 1 and Transaction 2.
+Transaction 1 starts first and is processing an order for 1 Mobile.
+It reads the quantity available for the mobile product as 10 from the database.
+At the same time, Transaction 2 started processing an order for 2 Mobiles.
 It also reads the Quantity available as 10 from the database.
-Transaction 2 makes the sale first and it updates the Quantity available with a value of 8 in the database.
-Then Transaction 1 completes the sale and it silently overwrites the update the Quantity available as 9, while it actually should have updated it to 7.
+Transaction 2 makes the sale first and updates the quantity available in the database with a value of 8.
+Then, Transaction 1 completes the sale and silently overwrites the update to the quantity available as 9, while it should have been updated to 7.
 This is nothing but the Lost Update Concurrency Problems in SQL Server.

-Transaction 1 is processing an order for 1 Mobile, while Transaction 2 is processing an order for 2 Mobiles.
-At the end of both the transactions, the Quantity of the Mobile should be 7 in the database, but we have a value of 9.
+Transaction 1 is processing an order for 1 Mobile, while Transaction 2 is processing an order for 2 Mobile.
+At the end of both transactions, the quantity of the Mobile should be 7 in the database, but we have a value of 9.
 This is because Transaction 1 silently overwrites the update which is made by Transaction 2.
 This is called the Lost Update Concurrency Problem in SQL Server.

 Transaction1